gitlabhq/omnibus-gitlab/doc/docker/README.md

 This container uses the official Omnibus GitLab package, so all configuration is done in the unique configuration file `/etc/gitlab/gitlab.rb`.

-To access GitLab configuration, you can start an bash in a new the context of running container, you will be able to browse all directories and use your favorite text editor:
+To access GitLab configuration, you can start an bash in a context of running container.
+This will allow you to browse all directories and use your favorite text editor:
 ```bash
 sudo docker exec -it gitlab /bin/bash
 ```